-The Day of the Dead is a holiday observed in Mexico and parts of the US where there are numerous residents of Mexican origin.
-Normally celebrated on November 1 and 2, the holiday is designed more to honor and remember the deceased rather than morn their passing.
+The Day of the Dead is a holiday celebrated in Mexico and parts of the US where there are numerous residents of Mexican origin.
+Normally, observed on November 1 and 2, the holiday is designed more to honor and remember the deceased rather than mourn their passing.
 The cultural significance of the holiday was recognized in 2008 by UNESCO when it was one of the first to be placed on the Lists of Intangible Cultural Heritage which are designed to ensure greater awareness of and protection for major cultural events worldwide.

-Undoubtedly the most ubiquitous decorative themes of the holiday both on family altars and in the grand procession that is held in Mexico City on October 29 are the calavera and the skeleton.
+Undoubtedly one of the most ubiquitous decorative themes of the holiday both on family altars and in the grand procession that is held in Mexico City on October 29 are the Calavera, or "sugar skull".
 The calavera is a representation of the skull created in cane sugar while the skeletons are made of a variety of materials including wood, sugar, nuts, and chocolate.
-La Catrina, a skeleton wearing an elaborate costume, has become the symbol of the Day of the Dead.
+La Catrina or "Calavera Catrina" is a skeleton wearing an elaborate costume, has become the symbol of the Day of the Dead.

 When the government of Mexico City decided that they wanted a virtual Day of the Dead in the metaverse to go along with the physical one they turned to Ezel.
 Life.
 Ezel Life turned to Polycount, renewing a collaboration that produced the virtual Red House in the Metaverse which tells the story of Frida Kahlo’s early life and can now be accessed in Decentraland.